istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

 - **Added** support for configuring the log level of `ip-autoallocate` in `istioctl admin log`.
   ([Issue #55741](https://github.com/istio/istio/issues/55741))

-- **Fixed** during installation, `istio-revision-tag-default` `MutatingWebhookConfiguration` is never created when the revision is not default.
+- **Fixed** an issue where, during installation, `istio-revision-tag-default` and `MutatingWebhookConfiguration` were not created when the revision was not the default.
   ([Issue #55980](https://github.com/istio/istio/issues/55980))

 - **Fixed** an issue where falses positive of IST0134 were raised in `istioctl analyze` when `PILOT_ENABLE_IP_AUTOALLOCATE` was set to `true`.